kiliman/remix-flat-routes/README.md

 > NOTE: The *_layout.tsx* and *_route.tsx* files are simply more explicit about their role.
 They work the same as *index.tsx*.

-As with flat files, an index route (not to be consfused with index route _file_), can also use the underscore prefix.
+As with flat files, an index route (not to be confused with index route _file_), can also use the underscore prefix.
 The route `_landing.index` can be saved as `_landing.index/index.tsx` or `_landing._index/_index.tsx`.

 This is a bit more opinionated, but I think it's ultimately what most developers would prefer.
-Each route becomes its own "mini app" with all of it's dependencies together.
+Each route becomes its own "mini app" with all of its dependencies together.
 With the `ignoredRouteFiles` option it's completely unclear which files are routes and which aren't.

 ## 🚚 Migrating Existing Routes

-You can now migrate your existing routes to the new flat-routes convention.
+You can now migrate your existing routes to the new `flat-routes` convention.
 Simply run:

 ```bash
 npx migrate-flat-routes <sourceDir> <targetDir> [options]